Modal Demo

 Hostinger control panel showing a Install SSL Certificate enabled from the security menu

-Once toggled on, it can take a few hours for the SSL to fully install and activate.
+Once toggled on, it can take a little time for the SSL to fully install and activate.
 Keep an eye on your email in case further instructions are required.

 But if you’re not using Hostinger or can’t get a free SSL from your hosting provider, continue with the remaining steps below.